-The main nutrients needed are nitrogen, potassium and phosphorus in large quantity.
+The main nutrients needed are nitrogen, potassium and phosphorus in large quantity are called macronutrients.
 Plants require many other nutrient elements as well, but these are needed only in minute quantities.
 Hence, they are called micronutrients.
 Plants absorb these nutrient elements from the soil through their roots.
 The experiments related to this aspect will be learnt in higher classes.